 - Spermicides prevent pregnancy by stopping sperm from getting to the egg.

-- Spermicides alone do not protect against STIs and HIV - it's best to use condoms.
+- Spermicides alone do not protect against STIs and HIV - it's best to use with condoms.

 - You can have an allergic reaction to spermicides.

 Spermicides are a type of vaginal barrier method.
 They prevent pregnancy by acting as a barrier to sperm so they can't reach and fertilize one of the eggs that your ovaries produce each month.
 If you decide to use a spermicide, you need to use it every time you have sexual intercourse.
 Make sure you wash your hands before you put any of these contraceptives into your vagina.
 Also, women who are allergic to nonoxynol-9 should not use any method that contains spermicide or works with spermicide.
 Women who are having frequent daily intercourse may increase their risk of getting HIV if they use spermicides because of vaginal irritation.
-Condoms are more effective than spermicide.
+Condoms are much more effective than spermicide at preventing pregnancy and STIs and HIV.

 |Out of 100 women using spermicides|